matt-harvey/dailycashmanager/README.rst

 	make docs

-HTML documentation will then be generated in the project root directory, under ``html``, and can be browsed by opening the following file in your web browser::
+HTML documentation will then be generated in the project root directory, under "html", and can be browsed by opening the following file in your web browser::

 	[project root]/html/index.html